-Density functional theory (DFT) calculations are performed using the Vienna \textit{ab initio} simulation package (VASP)~\cite{Kresse96p11169} with the projector augmented-wave (PAW) method~\cite{Blochl94p17953,Kresse99p1758}.
-The Perdew--Burke--Ernzerhof (PBE)~\cite{Perdew96p3865} and PBE for solids (PBEsol)~\cite{Perdew08p136406} exchange correlation functionals are employed for HfO$_2$ and PbTiO$_3$, respectively.
-The plane-wave cutoff is set to 600 eV.
-Brillouin zones are sampled with $\Gamma$-centered Monkhorst--Pack $k$-point meshes~\cite{Monkhorst76p5188}: $4\times4\times4$ for HfO$_2$, $6\times6\times6$ for PbTiO$_3$, and $3\times3\times1$ for HfO$_2$(111) slabs and capacitors.
-All structures are optimized until the residual atomic forces are below 0.01 eV/\AA.
-Dipole corrections~\cite{Neugebauer92p16067} are applied along the surface normal in slab calculations.
-Polarization is determined using the Berry phase method~\cite{KingSmith93p1651,Vanderbilt93p4442}, and piezoelectric coefficients are obtained via density functional perturbation theory (DFPT)~\cite{Wu05p035105}.
-Atomic structures are visualized with VESTA~\cite{Momma11p1272}.
+Density functional theory (DFT) calculations were performed using the Vienna \textit{ab initio} simulation package (VASP)~\cite{Kresse96p11169} with the projector augmented-wave (PAW) method~\cite{Blochl94p17953,Kresse99p1758}.
+The Perdew--Burke--Ernzerhof (PBE)~\cite{Perdew96p3865} and PBE for solids (PBEsol)~\cite{Perdew08p136406} exchange correlation functionals were employed for HfO$_2$ and PbTiO$_3$, respectively.
+The plane-wave cutoff was set to 600 eV.
+Brillouin zones were sampled with $\Gamma$-centered Monkhorst--Pack $k$-point meshes~\cite{Monkhorst76p5188}: $4\times4\times4$ for HfO$_2$, $6\times6\times6$ for PbTiO$_3$, and $3\times3\times1$ for HfO$_2$(111) slabs and capacitors.
+All structures were optimized until the residual atomic forces were below 0.01 eV/\AA.
+Dipole corrections~\cite{Neugebauer92p16067} were applied along the surface normal in slab calculations.
+Polarization was determined using the Berry phase approach~\cite{KingSmith93p1651,Vanderbilt93p4442}, and piezoelectric coefficients were obtained via density functional perturbation theory (DFPT)~\cite{Wu05p035105}.
+Atomic structures were visualized with VESTA~\cite{Momma11p1272}.